-'La La Land' scores 7 Golden Globes nominations
+'La La Land' scores 7 Golden Globe nominations

 Story highlights

-- "La La Land" scored most noms followed by "Moonlight"
+- "La La Land" scored most movie nods, followed by "Moonlight"

-- HBO racked up 14 nominations
+- HBO led all TV networks with 14 nominations

-(CNN)"La La Land" was the darling of the nominations for the 74th Golden Globe Awards, which were announced Monday by the Hollywood Foreign Press Association.
-It pulled in seven nominations, including best picture, best director and best actor and actress nods for its stars Ryan Gosling and Emma Stone.
+(CNN)"La La Land" is the early darling among contenders for the 74th Golden Globe Awards announced Monday by the Hollywood Foreign Press Association.
+The movie pulled in seven nominations, including best picture, best director and best actor and actress nods for its stars, Ryan Gosling and Emma Stone.

+The romantic musical is centered around a pair of aspiring performers who find love in Los Angeles.

-"Manchester By The Sea," and "Moonlight" were nominated for best movie, drama, along with "Hacksaw Ridge," "Hell or Highwater" and "Lion."
+"Manchester By The Sea" and "Moonlight" were nominated for best movie, drama, along with "Hacksaw Ridge," "Hell or High Water" and "Lion."

-"Moonlight," a coming of age film about a young, gay black man, followed "La La Land" with six nominations, including a best director nomination for Barry Jenkins and best supporting acting nosd for Naomie Harris and Mahershala Ali.
+"Moonlight," a coming-of-age film about a young, gay black man, followed "La La Land" with six nominations, including a best director nomination for Barry Jenkins and best supporting acting nods for Naomie Harris and Mahershala Ali.

-"Manchester By The Sea" scored five nominations.
+"Manchester By The Sea," a drama about a family grappling with tragedy, scored five nominations.

 Casey Affleck, Joel Edgerton, Andrew Garfield, Viggo Mortensen and Denzel Washington will vie for best actor in a motion picture drama while Amy Adams, Jessica Chastain, Isabelle Huppert, Ruth Negga and Natalie Portman are competing for best actress in that category.

-"Deadpool" surprised some by snagging multiple nominations including a nomination for best picture, comedy/musical, along with "La La Land," "20th Century Women, "Florence Foster Jenkins" and "Sing Street."
+"Deadpool" surprised some by snagging multiple nominations including a nomination for best picture in the comedy/musical category, along with "La La Land," "20th Century Women, "Florence Foster Jenkins" and "Sing Street."

 On the TV side the verdict is in for "The People v.
 O.J.
 Simpson: American Crime Story," which led with five nominations, including for best limited series or TV movie.
 It will compete against "American Crime," "The Dresser," "The Night Manager" and "The Night Of."

-With its 14 nominations for shows including "Westworld" and "The Night Of," HBO fared the best among networks, followed by FX with nine.
+With its 14 nominations for such hit series as "Westworld" and "The Night Of," HBO fared the best among networks, followed by FX with nine.

 Best TV series nods went to "The Crown," "Game of Thrones," Stranger Things, "This Is Us" and "Westworld."

-"Atlanta", "Blackish," "Mozart In The Jungle", "Transparent," and "Veep" were nominated for best television series, musical or comedy.
+"Atlanta," "Blackish," "Mozart In The Jungle," "Transparent" and "Veep" were nominated for best television series, musical or comedy.

 Caitriona Balfe, Claire Foy, Keri Russell, Winona Ryder and Evan Rachel Wood scored nominations in the best actress in a TV series, drama, category.